LeemanGeophysicalLLC/GEARS/travel.md

 and neighboring building.
 [Siloam Springs](https://en.wikipedia.org/wiki/Siloam_Springs,_Arkansas) is a great small town and has many options for food, entertainment, and outdoors activities.

-**We recommend arriving Sunday afternoon August 1st and departing Friday evening.**
+**We recommend arriving Sunday afternoon August 1st and departing Friday evening or Saturday morning.**

 ## Travel
 We recommend travel into the Northwest Arkansas National Airport (KXNA).
 Sometimes you'll hear